U.S. Citizenship Act of 2021: Legislative history

-Lobbying for the bill in the United States Senate is being led by Sen. Bob Menendez, who indicated gathering the necessary 10 Republican votes would be a 'herculean' challenge.
+Lobbying for the bill in the United States Senate was led by Sen. Bob Menendez, who indicated gathering the necessary 10 Republican votes would be a 'herculean' challenge.
 Democrats have indicated they are unlikely to take up this bill immediately, instead focusing on advancing piecemeal legislation in the form of the American Dream and Promise Act of 2021 and the Farm Workforce Modernization Act of 2021.
 Joe Biden has indicated that he would be open to this piecemeal approach.
-As of mid-July 2022 the bill has been with the two-thirds Democratic Subcommittee on Immigration and Citizenship for more than a year without public comment or discussion.

 Related actions

 In addition to sending the bill to Congress, on his first day in office, Joe Biden signed three orders related to immigration.
 The first, in a Presidential Memorandum to the Attorney General of the United States and the Secretary of Homeland Security, aims to reinstate the DACA program.
 The second, in the form of a Presidential Proclamation, overturns the travel ban imposed by Donald Trump through Executive Order 13780.
-The third was an Executive Order reversing Executive Order 13768.
+The third was an Executive Order reversing Executive Order 13768, which had declared "sanctuary" cities that refused to comply with immigration enforcement measures ineligible to receive Federal grants.
 Another Presidential Proclamation halted the construction of the Mexico-United States barrier by ending the emergency declaration that allowed Donald Trump to divert U.S. Department of Defense funds for its construction.